NethermindEth/docs/docs/developers/plugins.md

 ---

 :::warning
-This article requires a revision.
+This article is outdated and requires a revision.
 :::

 Nethermind plugins is a powerful way of extending your local node capabilities.